Blues Pills

 Blues Pills are a Swedish rock band, formed in Örebro in 2011.
-The band has released three studio albums, two EPs, three live albums and five singles since its formation.
-Their latest studio album, Holy Moly!, was released in August 2020 through Nuclear Blast.
+The band has released four studio albums, two EPs, three live albums and five singles since its formation.
+Their latest studio album, Birthday, was released in August 2024 through BMG.

 History

 Formation and EPs (2011–2013)

-In 2011, step-brothers Zack Anderson (bass) and Cory Berry (drums), formerly of Radio Moscow, were in Iowa and met singer Elin Larsson, who was staying in California.
+In 2011, step-brothers Zack Anderson (bass) and Cory Berry (drums) of the band Radio Moscow met singer Elin Larsson while touring in California.
 Together they recorded two demo tracks and published them on YouTube, after which label "Crusher Records" offered them a deal.
 The band toured to Spain and France, where they met 16-year-old guitarist Dorian Sorriaux, whom they invited to Örebro and made a member of the band.
 The name of the band came from their friend, Jens Heide, who had a music blog called BluesPillz with obscure 60s and 70s underground music.

 In May 2012 they released an EP called "Bliss", followed by the "Black Smoke" single in July.
 The band toured extensively during 2013 with appearances in Berlin's "Desertfest" in April, in Bad Kötzting's "Void Fest" and Geel's "Yellowstock Festival" in August, in Bonn's "Crossroads Festival" in October and Melbourne's "Cherry Rock Festival" in November 2013.